katielkrieger/bookshelf-app/Solo Project.md

 - userRating (1-10) -- bookShelf only
 - userReview (text) -- bookShelf only
 - comments (text) -- bookList only (e.g., friend recommended it to me, or I read about it in the NYT)

+## Root page

+A welcome page, with links to log in or sign up, plus a link to check out the user index.

+## User pages

+### Index

+A display of users so you can browse others to see who you might want to follow or look at.
+Login not required.

+### New

+New user sign up page.

+### Show

+See a user's information, including username, name, and links to their booklists and bookshelves.

+### Edit

+Edit a user's account information (username, name, email), plus a link to a separate page to edit their password.

+## Booklist pages

+### Index

+A display of all books on a user's booklist.
+Titles and thumbnails.
+Login not required.

+### New

+A page to add a new book to the user's booklist, using search with the Google Books API.

+### Show

+A page showing a user's book, including the user's notes about why they want to read it.
+Also shows a photo of the book, the description, number of pages, snippet, etc. Login not required.

+### Edit

+A page to edit a user's book notes, including an option to move it to their bookshelf, or delete it from their booklist.

+## Bookshelf pages

+### Index

+A display of all books on a user's bookshelf.
+Titles and thumbnails.
+Login not required.

+### New

+A page to add a new book to the user's bookshelf, using search with the Google Books API.

+### Show

+A page showing a user's book, including the user's rating and review.
+Also shows a photo of the book, the description, number of pages, snippet, etc. Login not required.

+### Edit

+A page to edit a user's book rating and/or review, or to remove it from their bookshelf.